- 2021.02.17 JEA Announces New Leadership Team

-- Purified Water
+- Water Hardness Levels

-- Benefits of Public Power
+- Benefits of Public Utilities

 - Corporate Headquarters

 JEA has a budget to pay for its business requirements to provide reliable services to our customers rain or shine, summer or winter, 24 hours a day, 365 days a year.
-It is a responsibility we take seriously and includes ensuring the upkeep of our current facilities and technologies, planning for future growth and new technologies, and keeping pace with local, state and federal environmental requirements meant to keep our air and river clean.
+It is a responsibility we take seriously and includes ensuring the upkeep of our current facilities and technologies, planning for future growth and new technologies, and keeping pace with local, state, and federal environmental requirements meant to keep our air and river clean.

 Each year, JEA goes through a rigorous budget development process that begins months in advance of the beginning of the next fiscal year.
 Here’s a look at who works on and approves JEA’s budget and when each part of the process takes place.